prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of driver's side carpet pulled back with the radio antenna cable circled in red.](assets/img/beat-fm-band-expander/carpet-pulled-back.jpg)

 You should only need to undo a bit of velcro and get around a single snap.
 It really doesn't take much.
 You'll also have fewer wires and obstacles in the way — I have a Japanese electronic toll card installed in this same spot.

+For reference, that small gold screw in front of the antenna cable is one of the only two holding the head unit in place.
+If, for some reason, you need to remove the head unit, just undo that gold screw and its twin on the other side.
+Please remember that these are JIS screws and a normal Phillips head could strip it!